 New Zealand writer Chad Taylor is the author of the novels Departure Lounge, Electric, Shirker, Heaven and Pack of Lies.
-He has held the Buddle Findlay Sargeson Fellowship and the Auckland University Literary Fellowship.
+He was awarded the Buddle Findlay Sargeson Fellowship and the Auckland University Literary Fellowship.
 Heaven was made into a feature film and his other novels and short stories have been published in several languages.
 His screenwriting credits include Realiti which was selected for Fantastic Fest.
 His most recent novel is The Church of John Coltrane.
 New novel forthcoming.

 "There's so much pleasure and bafflement to be derived from this thriller … that it seems like an afterthought to point out that it's also a fascinating portrait of life in modern-day New Zealand … A fine read and an interesting look at unfamiliar terrain." – Dick Adler, Chicago Tribune